Narrow Water bridge gets go-ahead from Irish planners

 NI Environment Minister Alex Attwood last week granted planning permission for the project.

-The single lane cable bridge will be 660 metres long and cost 18m euro.'Reasonably confident'
+The single lane cable bridge will be 660 metres long and cost 18m euro.

 The fact that planning permission has been granted by authorities on both sides of the border has moved the project to an advanced stage.